 Ethiopia /

-The Menit or Me'en tribe lives between the fertile mountains of Shasha and the Omo River Valley.
+The Menit or Me'en tribe lives between the fertile mountains of Shasha and the Omo River Valley, in the southern Ethiopia.
 They are about 150,000 and their economy is mainly based on agriculture.
 Within this village, the 'kola' group lives more isolated in the drier part of the valley and is dedicated to raising cattle.
 The 'kola' spend part of their free time decorating their bodies and faces with clay and ash to obtain 4 colors: yellow, red, blue/grey and green...
 The beauty of these paintings and the physiognomy of the Menit Kola men remind us of the images of the Nuba of Sudan photographed in 1974 by Leni Riesfenstahl.
 It is for this reason that in Last Places we have baptized them as 'the nubas of Ethiopia'.

 Menit adult woman with traditional aluminum earrings and beaded necklaces.